 Breast pain is very common.
-It affects about two out of three pre-menopausal women sometime in their life.
+It affects around two out of three pre-menopausal women at some point.

 There are two types of breast pain.
-Cyclical pain is associated with the menstrual cycle, usually affecting people a week or so before a period.
-Non-cyclical pain can occur any time and can be there all the time.
+Cyclical pain is associated with a woman’s periods, and usually happens for a week or so before a period.
+Non-cyclical pain can occur at any time, and can be there all the time.
 You can have pain in one or both breasts and you may describe it as a burning, prickling or stabbing feeling.

 There are practical things you can do to relieve breast pain, and drug treatments are available too.
-You can find more information here.
+Find out more about breast pain and what can help.

-You could also try filling in a pain chart (you can find an example in our Breast pain booklet) to record when you get pain and how long it lasts for.
-It’s a useful thing to show to your GP (local doctor).
+You could also try filling in a pain chart (you can find one in our Breast pain booklet) to record when you get pain and how long it lasts for.
+It’s a useful record to show to your GP.